 Recognizing the interdisciplinary nature of statistics, the program will allow students to concentrate in areas that highlight the use of statistics in other fields while pursuing a degree in statistics.
 Students can choose among the following concentrations: mathematical statistics, actuarial science, bio-statistics, environmental statistics, and statistical methods in social sciences.

 As part of their studies, students will learn to articulate important aspects of statistical problem solving.
 As they gain exposure to new statistical models and theory, they will begin to apply statistical tools to real-world cases and develop statistical thinking skills to later synthesize new ideas and information with existing ideas and information.

 Upon graduation, students will have sufficient knowledge, understanding, and skill in statistical practice to undertake substantive work in statistics and to stay current in the field.
 This work may be in the form of specialized graduate students in statistics or a related field with strong statistical emphasis.
 Additionally, this work may be entry-level statistical work in business, government, or applied research.
 Statistics majors from Elon University have pursued graduate studies at North Carolina State University, East Carolina University, Duke University, Vanderbilt University, Georgetown University, Virginia Commonwealth University, Michigan State University, Stevens Institute of Technology, Barry University, and the University of Manchester.

-Students will have the support and expertise of four faculty members whose primary area of study is statistics.
+Students will have the support and expertise of six faculty members whose primary area of study is statistics.

 Dr. Ayesha Delpish, the principal founder of Elon’s statistics program, joined the department in 2005.
 Her academic interests lie in hierarchical linear modeling, structural equation modeling, educational measurement and testing, and statistics education.
 She was the co-recipient in 2008 of Elon College’s Excellence in Service/Leadership award.